bjt-user/Linux/email_clients/aerc.md

 `rq` to reply to a mail with quoting the original mail.

+Or `rr` to reply without quoting the mail you are replying to.

 #### viewing html only mails

 Some mails seem to be readable only in html mode.\